Pompeo Pushed Out His Own Ukraine Rep to Squash a Growing Scandal

 U.S. Ambassador to Ukraine Marie Yovanovitch is also set to sit for questioning with congressional investigators next week.
 Yovanovitch was abruptly recalled from her position in May following public criticism by Giuliani for her work in the country.
 And on Wednesday the State Department’s inspector general is headed to Capitol Hill for an urgent briefing with Congress.
 It’s unclear exactly what the briefing will entail, but Democratic aides told The Daily Beast the State IG said it wanted to meet about documents it obtained from the Office of the Legal Adviser at the department.

-“When that subpoena came out, it was decision time, I think, for Pompeo,” one individual familiar with Pompeo’s thinking told The Daily Beast.
+One individual familiar with Pompeo’s thinking told The Daily Beast that “it was decision time, I think, for Pompeo.”
 “It was clear this wasn’t going away, and something had to be done.”

 Several U.S. officials told The Daily Beast the former Ukraine negotiator expressed openly that he was not ready to leave his position.